bidorbuy/virtuemart/README.md

 6. Press the `Download` button.
 7. Share Export Links with bidorbuy.
 8. To display BAA fields on the setting page add '&baa=1' to URL in address bar.
+9. For export products without category, enable two options in VirtueMart > Configuration:
+ - Show uncategorised parent products in search results and modules
+ - Show uncategorised child products in search results and modules